ANTHONY HOLL V. THE FOUNDATION FOR STUDENT ACHIEVEMENT

 JUNE 1 2020 - CASE UPDATE

-The Foundation Canada has been forced to contract the services of a Toronto based Collection Agency to collect on the judgement debt related to the failed lawsuits by Anthony Holl, (MSc Leadership, CMP, C.F.R.E).
+The Foundation Canada has been forced to contract the services of a Toronto based Collection Agency to collect on the judgement debt related to the failed lawsuits by previous fundraising staff member Anthony Holl.

-An email request to Anthony Holl and his legal counsel in March of 2020 was ignored and a subsequent email was sent with demand for payment in May 2020.
-An offer was put forth by Anthony Holl and his counsel to settle along with the request for a "Gag order" to be placed on the Foundation in regards to any reference to Anthony Holl or this case; which was not acceptable to the Foundation and was declined.
+An email request to Anthony Holl's legal counsel in March of 2020 was ignored and a subsequent email was sent with demand for payment in May 2020.
+An offer was put forth by Anthony Holl and his counsel to settle along with the request for a "Gag order" to be placed on the Foundation in regards to any reference to past employee or this case; which was not acceptable to the Foundation and was declined.
 A deadline of end of day June 1st was issued via email or collections proceedings would be commenced.

 The Foundation posts this information to advise and keep up to date their supporters and donors.
-To date, the Foundation has been required to spend in excess of $25,000 in donor funds in defending and winning against Anthony Holl's failed claims.
+To date, the Foundation has been required to spend in excess of $25,000 in donor funds in defending and winning against the past employees failed claims.

 FEBRUARY 2020 - CASE UPDATE

 The Foundation Canada is pleased to announce our success in winning the appeal brought forth by Anthony Holl in his wrongful dismissal lawsuit.
-The Foundations legal team at Chsherbinin Litigation successfully argued that the provisions of the employment agreement signed by Mr. Holl, were in fact valid and enforceable.
+The Foundations legal team at Chsherbinin Litigation successfully argued that the provisions of the employment agreement signed by the past employee, were in fact valid and enforceable.
 The Foundation was also awarded legal fees associated with the appeal in addition to the legal fees awarded in the first court win.